bmatthias/config-builder/CONTRIBUTING.md

 # Contributing

-Contributions are very welcome.
-The following will provide some helpful guidelines.
+Contributions are very welcome!

 ## How to contribute

 We love pull requests.
 Here is a quick guide:

-2. Fork the repo.
+1. Fork the repo.
-3. Create a new branch from master.
+2. Create a new branch from `master`.
-5. Add your change together with necessary tests.
+3. Add your change together with necessary tests.
-6. Run `mvn clean build` and ensure all tests are passing.
+4. Run `mvn clean build` and ensure all tests are passing.
-7. Commit and push to your fork/branch and submit a pull request.
-Don't forget to sign-off your commit (see next section).
+5. Commit with a DCO sign-off message (see next section) and push to your fork/branch.
-8. Create a pull request.
+6. Create a pull request.

-##  Sign your work - the Developer's Certificate of Origin
+##  Sign your work – the Developer's Certificate of Origin
 The sign-off is a simple line at the end of the explanation for the patch, which certifies that you wrote it or otherwise have the right to pass it on as an open-source patch.
-The rules are pretty simple: if you can certify the below (from developercertificate.org):
+The rules are pretty simple:
+You need to certify the below (from [developercertificate.org](https://developercertificate.org/)):

 > Developer's Certificate of Origin 1.1
 >